Ekko-Man/Non-wearable-AI-Elderly-Home-LEGO-Mindstorms-EV3/README.md

 sudo apt-get install cron
 ```

-Create and change the shell exript file permission that make sure the crontab can run it.
+Change the file permission that make sure the cron job can run it.
 ```bash
 sudo chmod -R +x /home/robot
 ```